 The address for the main gate of the South Cemetery is 40 W. Kelly Street in Indianapolis.
 To get there, go south on Meridian Street to Kelly Street (south of Monument Circle at approximately 2300 South).
 Kelly Street is south of Raymond Street.
 Turn west onto Kelly Street.
 The cemeteries are on the right side of the street.
 The South cemetery is a traditional style cemetery with a great variety of style and size of memorials and headstones – including family crypts.

 IHC North Cemetery

 The address for the North cemetery is 1300 E 161st Street in Westfield, IN.
-It is just west of Meridian Street on 161st Street.
-The drive is the north leg of the first round about west of the 161st Street overpass over Meridian Street.
+It is just west of US 31 on 161st Street.
+The drive is the north leg of the first round about west of the 161st Street overpass over US 31.
 The northside cemetery was created with the premise that in death and in the eyes of God we are all equal.
 This is carried out by the restriction on the size and shape of headstones.